 Pests and Diseases

-You don’t need to worry much about pests as you’re growing spinach in containers, in a small space and you can easily control them.
-However, keeping an eye on leaf-eating insects like slugs and caterpillars and other common garden pests like aphids will help you in eliminating them in time.
+You don’t need to worry much about pests while growing spinach in containers.
+However, keeping an eye on leaf-eating insects like slugs, caterpillars, and other common garden pests like aphids will help you eliminate them on time.

-A Few Tips for Growing Spinach in Tropics
+Super Tips for Growing Spinach in Warm Climates

-It is a cool season crop, but growing spinach in tropics and subtropics is extremely easy.
-Moreover, you can grow it successively as a bi-annual crop, except in hot summer months.
-You’ll need to provide it shade and enough water to keep the soil temperature cool and moist.
+It is a cool-season crop, but growing spinach in arid, tropical, and subtropical climates is extremely easy.
+Moreover, you can grow it successively as a bi-annual crop, except in the hot summer months.
+You’ll need to provide shade and enough water to keep the soil temperature cool and moist.

-In warm weather, vegetables like lettuce and spinach begin to bolt early and start to set seeds.
-One of the most important things you need to consider when growing spinach in tropics is to grow heat tolerant varieties (there are a lot of Asian varieties that are suitable for tropical climate) that grow slowly and do not bolt quickly.
-These varieties easily tolerate the heat and humidity.
+In warm weather, vegetables like lettuce and spinach begin to bolt early and set seeds.
+One of the most important things you need to consider when growing spinach in hot climates is to grow heat-tolerant varieties.
+You can enquire in your area, but some of the best ones we can suggest are Corrente, Canadian Green, Akarenso, Alkame, Samba, and Alrite.
+These varieties easily tolerate heat and humidity.

-The spinach plant will be ready for harvest 37-50 days after germination depending on the growing conditions and cultivar.
+The spinach plant will be ready for harvest 25 to 50 days after germination, depending on the growing conditions and cultivar.

-Harvesting can be done when the plant has formed at least 5-6 healthy leaves, and they are at least 3-4 inches long.
-Pick outer leaves first and leave the new inner leaves so that they continue to grow or cut the whole plant off at the base with a knife or scissor, the plant will resprout again.
+Harvest when the plant has formed at least 5-6 healthy leaves, 3-4 inches in length.
+Pick the outer leaves first and leave the new inner leaves so that they continue to grow or cut the whole plant at the base with a knife or scissor, and the plant will resprout again.

-When the weather becomes humid and hot (in warm climates) the plant tends to form an erect stem, on which you can see some small yellow or green flowers developing.
-To coincide with the flowering and the subsequent production of flowers, the foliage of the plant thickens and changes in flavor (more bitter), which is called bolting, so it is convenient to harvest the plant before it starts flowering for better taste.
+Note: When the weather becomes humid and hot (in warm climates), the plant tends to form an erect stem, on which you can see some small yellow or green flowers developing.
+To coincide with the flowering and the subsequent production of flowers, the plant’s foliage thickens and changes in flavor (more bitter), which is called bolting, so it is convenient to harvest the plant before it starts flowering for better taste.